How Many Days to Spend in Slovenia

 If you're short on time, there are still tons of attractions you can pack into your holiday.
 You'll need a full day to explore all Ljubljana has to offer.
 This charming city is incredibly walkable with a pedestrian-only zone in the city center.
-Take a tour of Old Town and admire the ornate baroque and art nouveau architecture Ljubljana is famous for.
+Take a tour of Old Town and admire the ornate Baroque and Art Nouveau architecture Ljubljana is famous for.
 Then head over to the Central Market, where you will find the Open Kitchen food market on display from early spring through autumn.
 Hang out by the Ljubjanica River and take the funicular up to the medieval Ljubljana Castle for beautiful views of the city.

 Spend the next day at Lake Bled, just an hour and a half away by public transport.
 If you only make one day trip from the capital, let it be here.
-Set in the foothills of the Julian Alps, this stunning emerald-green lake looks like something out of a fairy tale and there is plenty to do.
+Set in the foothills of the Julian Alps, this stunning emerald-green lake looks like something out of a fairy tale, and there is plenty to do.
 Walk the trail around the lake, climb up to Bled Castle high up on a cliff, or simply get in the water.
 Pay a visit to the lake's island—you can swim there or take a pletna (traditional boat)—and make a wish at the bell.
 And don't forget to treat yourself to a slice of kremnitsa, Bled's famous cream cake!

 Chat with a local specialist who can help organize your trip.

-You can also take a hut-to-hut hike toward the iconic peaks of Mount Triglav starting and ending in the town of Bohinj, with a crystal clear lake that gives Bled some friendly competition for the best lake in Slovenia, with all of the scenery and none of the crowds.
+You can also take a hut-to-hut hike toward the iconic peaks of Mount Triglav, starting and ending in the town of Bohinj, with a crystal clear lake that gives Bled some friendly competition for the best lake in Slovenia, with all of the scenery and none of the crowds.

-Slovenia in 8 days or more
+Slovenia in 8 Days or More

 Interested in a longer outdoor adventure?
 There are plenty of options for hiking, cycling, and other outdoor thrills.
-Check out this 8-day itinerary that will have you biking around the Julian Alps on an intermediate tour.
+Check out this eight-day itinerary that will have you biking around the Julian Alps on an intermediate tour.
 You'll swim in Slovenia's famous lakes, hike through Triglav National Park and the Soča Valley, and jump into waterfalls.

-For something a bit more leisurely that still lets you savor the great outdoors, try this hiking, wining, & dining adventure, where you'll spend more than a week strolling past waterfalls, vast meadows, and extraordinary views of the Slovenian Alps and the Bohinj Valley—while sampling local cuisine along the way.
+For something a bit more leisurely that still lets you savor the great outdoors, try this hiking, wining, and dining adventure, where you'll spend more than a week strolling past waterfalls, vast meadows, and extraordinary views of the Slovenian Alps and the Bohinj Valley—while sampling local cuisine along the way.